kgateway-dev/kgateway/docs/content/guides/security/opa/_index.md

 ### Prerequisites

-Before you get started, you will need to have the Gloo Edge running in a Kubernetes cluster.
+Before you get started, you will need to have Gloo Edge running in a Kubernetes cluster.
 For more information, you can follow this [installation guide]({{% versioned_link_path fromRoot="/installation/gateway/kubernetes/" %}}).

 ### Setup